zwbetz-gh/zwbetz/content/blog/selfies-in-the-road/index.md

 ---
-title: "Selfies in the road"
+title: "Selfies in the Road"
 date: 2018-10-08T13:31:20-05:00
 publishdate: 2018-10-07
 draft: false